Doubly stochastic arrays with small support

 On the other hand, if $\gcd(n,m)=1$ and $m=kn+r$ we get

 We conclude that for every extremal $M$ we have

 Hence $ \Abs{\supp M } =n+m-1$ and the proposition follows. \end{proofofB}

-The matrix $T$ in \eqref{matrix:C} is not the only example of an extremal matrix that is not minimum, but it is of smallest dimensions.
-Actually, we can produce arbitrarily large extremal non-minimum matrices as the next result states.
+The array $T$ in \eqref{matrix:C} is not the only example of an extremal array that is not minimum, but it is of smallest dimensions.
+Actually, we can produce arbitrarily large extremal non-minimum arrays as the next result states.

 \begin{prevtheorem} For every pair of integers $n,m$ that satisfy